oeg-upm/tada-gam/README.md

 1. Extract the downloaded file `tar -xvzf extended_instance_goldstandard.tar.gz`
 1. Delete the archive (optional) `rm extended_instance_goldstandard.tar.gz`
 1. Overwrite the gold standard with the fixed one`cp ../classes_GS.fixed classes_GS.csv`
+1. Generate CSV copy from the JSON
+    1. In the terminal, go to the directory of the application `cd ../../..`
+    1. Activate the virtual environment `source .venv/bin/activate`
+    1. Go to t2dv2 directory `cd experiments/t2dv2/`
+    1. Generate CSV copy `python preprocessing.py`

 # Usage